ArshRai17/cool-anemone/content/posts/brew-perfect-darjeeling-tea.md

 ## Step 4: Let it rest

-After brewing your tea, letting it rest for another minute or so really brings out the flavour.
-It's just my personal opinion based on my experience.
+After brewing your tea, letting it rest for another minute or really brings out the flavour.
+It's just my personal opinion based on years drinking Darjeeling tea.

 ## Step 5: Enjoy your tea